-The Corridor Specific Plan establishes land use density/intensity standards by transect zone.
+The Corridors Specific Plan establishes land use density/intensity standards by transect zone.
 The "transect" is a system of classification for built environments.
 The principal aspect of transect planning is that it incorporates a variety of residential and commercial uses into a single neighborhood.
 The Plan promotes a variety of housing choices and densities throughout the corridors to accommodate both families and compact households (such as students, workers, professionals, empty-nesters, and seniors.)
-Density and intensity standards in the corridors varies by transect zones from 20 units per acre in areas of small scale single family housing to areas in the Downtown core where minimum density is 50 units per acre.
+Density and intensity standards in the corridors varies by transect zones from 20 units per acre to 50 units per acre.